 The buggy lurches from the ramps precariously perched with two wheels in the boot, the others, one spinning furiously in mid-air one still on the ramp, I let go of the throttle and try to heave the machine the last three feet.

-Crash one ramp hits the concrete, I am now the only thing hold the buggy up, I lose my footing (did I mention I only have one leg!) and the other remaining ramp gives way, we all fall to the floor.
+Crash one ramp hits the concrete, I am now the only thing holding the buggy up, I lose my footing (did I mention I only have one leg!) and the other remaining ramp gives way, and we all fall to the floor.

 I am now pinned to the concrete driveway by a ramp and the buggy which is on top of the ramp; I am half under the car and can’t move an inch.

 I try to bench press the machine but it slides further on top of me, I can’t reach my phone which is in my pocket…I am facing death by ‘golf buggy’ on my own drive!

 There is no one in the house, help I shout weakly, half humiliated by the embarrassment but now also now starting to panic.

 “Help!”
 I shout, much louder this time, and I hear footsteps.